lineality/Online_Voting_Using_One_Time_Pads/README.md

 2025.05.28
 There is perhaps a strange parallel in negative-definition where future-state in short-term vs. long term is only negatively defined.
 Dealing with continued-failure-to-disprove quantitatively with the tools of STEM may be similar to modeling non-collapse.
 'Process vs. Outcome' seem superficially to differ, as we think of outcomes being measured.
 But the negatively defined state of a time-series of measurements not-heading in a bad direction is perhaps compatible with a STEM approach to process.

-### a survey of measurement:
+### A Survey of Measurement:
-- what can be measured
+- What can be measured?
-- what measures can be used for what
+- What measures can be used for what?
-- what claims of measurement or use are dubious
+- What claims of measurement or use are dubious?

 ## Identifying goals that are hybrid-fragment-illusions and not related to:
 - the project